blacey592/macsniffer-pi/README.md

 - Mapping dwell times or movement patterns

 Make sure to enable monitor mode on your wireless adapter before running `sniff.sh`.

+## Watchlist Enhancer (MAC Sniffer Module)

+This upgrade flags MAC addresses during sniffing if they appear in a custom watchlist.

+### Features
+- Monitors for specific MACs or manufacturer OUIs
+- Logs any hits to a separate `watchlist_hits.csv`
+- Can be used to flag burner phones, known targets, or suspicious activity
+- Silent, passive, and field-deployable

+### Watchlist File
+Create this file: